rtaylor034/datapack-archive-finished/README.md

 The descriptions provided by this README is not fully comprehensive, I do not actually expect these packs to be publicly used.
 *Packs that are meant for public use will have their own repository.*

-**All packs work with Minecraft 1.19 unless otherwise stated**
+**All packs work with Minecraft 1.19 unless otherwise stated.**

 Packs
 ======
 ## SlimeCore v1
 **namespace: 'slime'**

-A library pack that provides various common and/or useful functions.
+A library pack that provides generalized implementations for common and/or useful functions.

 Also provides a 'tracker' API for storing custom player NBT data.